 including some of those as well.
 Here are a few that left a lasting impression.

 Zen and the Art of Motorcycle Maintenance

 While I don't think I could ever say I have a favorite book (because I like them all for different reasons), this book had the most profound effect on my way of thinking about life.
 A story that explores the concept of "quality" and the rational vs romantic approaches to life, all played out while on a cross-country motorcycle ride.
 So much depth and ideas to ponder, I think I highlighted half the book.

 "Any effort that has self-glorification as its final destination is bound to end in disaster.
 When you try to climb a mountain to prove how big you are, you almost never make it.
 And even if you do,it's a hollow victory.
 In order to sustain the victory, you have to prove yourself again and again in some other way, and again and again and again, driven forever to fill a false image, haunted by the fear that the image is true and someone will find out.
 That's never the way."

 "The place to improve the world is first in one's own heart and head and hands, and then work outward from there."

-or religious faiths or any other kinds of dogmas or goals, it's always because these dogmas or goals are in doubt."
+"You are never dedicated to something you have complete confidence in.
+No one is fanatically shouting that the sun is going to rise tomorrow.
+They know it's going to rise tomorrow.
+When people are fanatically dedicated to political or religious faiths or any other kinds of dogmas or goals, it's always because these dogmas or goals are in doubt."

 "We take a handful of sand from the endless landscape of awareness around us and call that handful of sand the world."